Dishwasher Saying Check Water? Here’s How To Do It

 That about covers it!

-I know it can be very intimidating to try to fix a dishwasher yourself, but I hope this piece has helped you see that, more often than not, it’s really simple.
-In most cases, sediment buildup or a leak are to blame, and the steps above should help you patch things up.
+Trying to fix a dishwasher yourself can be intimidating, but I hope this piece has helped you see that, more often than not, doing so is really simple.
+In most cases, sediment buildup or a leak is to blame, and the steps above should help you patch things up in no time.